0xSATAY/court_booking/README.md

 # NTU Court Booking Script

-Tired of camping NTU's court booking system at 12am every day just to be disappointed at your slow fingers?
+Tired of camping NTU's court booking system at 12am every day just to be disappointed in your slow fingers?
 Say no more.
 This shit works.
 Satisfaction guaranteed.

 ## Table of Contents